nainye/RadiomicsFill/README.md

     Start a container from the pulled image.
 You can mount your project directory into the container for easy development:

     ```sh
-    docker run --gpus all -it -v /path/to/your/project:/workspace pytorch/pytorch:2.2.1-cuda11.8-cudnn8-devel
+    docker run --gpus all -it -v /path/to/your/project:/workspace --name radiomicsfill-mammo pytorch/pytorch:2.2.1-cuda11.8-cudnn8-devel /bin/bash
     ```

     Replace `/path/to/your/project` with the actual path to your project directory.